Searching for Kokeshi Dolls in Naruko

 Movie 01 - papier mache Kokeshi dolls in procession.

-Movie 02 - Renowned Kokeshi craftman Mr. Onuma, demonstrating foot-powered lathe at the festival.
+Movie 02 - Renowned Kokeshi craftman Hayasaka Toshinari, demonstrating foot-powered pole lathe at the festival.

 It would be enough to show how I was excited with and enjoyed this hidden gem.
 The festival was full with interesting and unique attractions itself, and the best kind of hot spring with a wide choice of accommodation came together.